MichaelYochpaz/iSubRip/README.md

 * `DOWNLOAD_FOLDER (Default: "")` - Folder to save subtitles to.
 Leave empty to use the folder the script is running from.
 Example: `"C:\Subtitles"`

-* `FFMPEG_PATH (Default: "ffmpeg:")` - FFmpeg's location.
+* `FFMPEG_PATH (Default: "ffmpeg")` - FFmpeg's location.
 Use default "ffmpeg" value if FFmpeg is in PATH.
 Example: `"C:\FFmpeg\ffmpeg.exe"`

 * `FFMPEG_ARGUMENTS (Default: "-loglevel warning -hide_banner")` - Arguments to run FFmpeg commands with.